inovando/react-native-template-inovando/README.md

 ## Deploy

-This command will also deploy to Yaarn.
+This command will also deploy to Yarn.
 ```
 npm publish --access public
 ```